Wilhelm-Lee/Study_old/README.md

 > <font color=#555555>**IN DEVELOPMENT YET, NOT FOR FINAL REPRESENTATION 🤯**</font>

 By using self-defining class: <b><font color=#00CC00>TimeLine</font></b><br>
-You can freely costumize schedules just for your own!
+You can freely customize schedules just for your own!

 ## <font color=#DF3439>🗃️File Management</font>